-The preparation of the Fund's financial statements, in conformity with Canadian public sector accounting standards, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of the Fund's financial statements, in conformity with Canadian Public Sector Accounting Standards, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates and the differences could be material.

 The items requiring the use of significant estimates are the reserve for unsettled claims and claim recoveries.
+Claim recoveries are estimated based on management's best estimate of amounts expected to be recovered in relation to claims.
 The reserve for unsettled claims arises from estimates of anticipated costs such as professional expenses and damages to settle claims that are currently open.
 The amount also represents an estimate for those incidents that have been incurred but not reported to management as of the financial statement date.
-At March 31, 2019, the reserve for unsettled claims and claim recoveries were valued based on an actuarial review.
-The estimates were determined using Canadian accepted actuarial practices.
-After consultation with the Fund's actuary, management approved these estimates.
+An actuarial review of the Fund's reserve for unsettled claims is performed annually as at March 31st.
+The actuarial review is based on claim data as at December 31st of the previous year and is rolled forward to March 31st based on common actuarial methodologies.
+The estimate was determined using Canadian accepted actuarial practices.
+After consultation with the Fund's actuary, management approved the estimate.